chanyadeshani/Group8/README.md

 14. pip install sklearn

-The first step in cleaning this dataset was dropping columns which were not so important to our analysis.
-For example, in the ‘Embarked’ column, missing values were replaced with the mode values using the approriate python codes
+The first step in cleaning this dataset was understanding and fixing missing values.
+For example, in the ‘Embarked’ column, missing values were replaced with mode values using the approriate python codes.

 Data visualization of answers to the questions listed in the Project Description, using Seaborn library and Matplotlib library and other libraries can be seen in our submitted pdf assessment file